etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

 === ":octicons-package-16: Sources Format"

-    To work with sources, you must expand manually the modules with a *Gradle* task
+    To work with sources, you must expand manually the modules with a *Gradle* task.

     ``` bash title="Terminal"
     ./gradlew expandModules